 Example: ($225,000 / $500,000) x 100 = 45%

-Lastly, customer lifetime value (LTV) is another key performance indicator (KPI) of effective pricing.
+You can calculate the profitability of each job utilizing the same equations.
+If your average job profit is at or above your target profit margin, your plumbing service prices are working.
+Finally, customer lifetime value (LTV) is another indicator of effective plumbing service prices.
 LTV is the total revenue gained from each customer throughout your partnership.
 The average plumbing LTV is $8,023.
 A below-average LTV indicates an above-average turn rate or below-average revenue per job.
-LTV can be increased through an improved customer experience, higher pricing or job upsells.
+LTV can improved through enhanced customer experience, higher pricing, or job upsells.

 How To Automate Plumbing Profitability